Thanksgiving wouldn’t be complete without my favorite side dish: moist and flavorful Wild Mushroom Stuffing made with rosemary bread.

 Shoot.
 I’m doing it again.
 I’m writing when I’m hungry.
 Stuffing is my most favorite Thanksgiving side dish and I’m torturing myself right now by looking at these photos and telling you how wonderful this is.
 Serve this amazing stuffing alongside some damn good roast turkey, savory herb gravy, roasted garlic mashed potatoes, sweet potato casserole, green bean casserole, fresh cranberry sauce, and homemade dinner rolls for an unbelievable Thanksgiving dinner.

-- Beat egg with 1/4 cup chopped parsley in a large bowl; add cubed bread, then pour in the vegetable and broth mixture and toss.
-Transfer to a buttered baking dish and dot with butter.
+- Meanwhile, beat egg with 1/4 cup chopped parsley in a large bowl; add cubed bread and toss to coat.
+Pour the cooled vegetable and broth mixture over the bread and toss.
+Transfer to a buttered baking dish and dot with remaining two tablespoons of butter.

 - Cover and bake 30 minutes at 375 degrees F; uncover and bake until golden, 30 more minutes.